SmithWillSuffice/ohanga-pai/content/blog/72_fresh_cup_of_M.md

 4. **Stock market gambling:** about 5% of GDP on bullsh1t investment gambling.
 5. **Financial sector:** about 5% of humans are calling themselves financiers about are not financing anything, they are parasites, rentiers. we do not need 99% of the so-called finance sector.

+((When I write "suppose a ballpark" you are correct in noting that's a huge fudge and I have no idea what the percentages are to within $\pm 5\%$ or even worse!
+My point today is more qualitative, and yet I recognize it must rest on some large percentages here.))

 I mean... hellsbells, you can see how very rough estimates might even get to above 100% of GDP!!!!
 That'd just mean your estimates were way off, but in